nagashree-angadi/webex-contact-center-provider-sample-code/README.md

 **Note**: Please refer [link](https://developer.webex-cx.com/documentation/service-apps) for more details, on service app creation

 ### Register data source
-Data source is nothing but the external url which would be used for the communication between contact center platform and Virtual agent(hosted on external cloud outside cisco boundary).
+Data source is nothing but the external url which would be used for the communication between contact center platform and Virtual agent/Media forking server(hosted on external cloud outside cisco boundary).
 This url must belong to the validDomains(fqdn) mentioned while service app creation.
 1. Once the service app is autorized, go to your service app(my-apps section) and generate token pair for the service app on developer portal by selecting the authorized org from drop down.
 ![dataSource](./media-service-api/dialog-connector-simulator/src/main/resources/images/tokenGeneration.png)